ArthurGareginyan/power-control-panel/README.md

 ## Description

 The Power Control Panel is a simple web interface that allows you to remotely power off or reboot your home server.
-Developed with Ubuntu Server 22.04 in mind, this project leverages a Python-based API, Nginx as a reverse proxy, and a minimalist HTML/JS interface for ease of use.
+Developed with Ubuntu Server 22.04 in mind, this project utilizes a Python-based API, Nginx for reverse proxying, and a clean and minimalist HTML/JS interface for ease of use.

 ## Why This Project Exists

 Managing a home server often requires SSHing into the machine to perform basic operations like rebooting or shutting down.
-This project aims to simplify these tasks with a straightforward web interface.
+This project aims to simplify these tasks by offering a straightforward web interface.

 ## Features